 Getting married in the Netherlands is a pretty straightforward procedure.
-However, there are a number of bureaucratic hurdles which you have get past before you can tie the knot with your loved one.
+However, there are some bureaucratic hurdles which you have to get past before you can tie the knot with your loved one.

-If you fulfill these criteria then you can start the process.
+If you fulfil these criteria then you can start the process.

 Marriage notice (Ondertrouw)